 |Semester Hours Required For Degree: 63|

-The Doctor of Education in Curriculum and Instruction is designed to meet the educational needs of a wide variety of professionals with backgrounds that include, but are not limited to, education and training professionals; community college, state college, and university personnel; social and health-related personnel; community civic leaders; and military personnel.
+The Doctor of Education in Curriculum and Instruction is designed to meet the educational needs of a wide variety of professionals with backgrounds that include, but are not limited to, education and training professionals; community college, state college, and university personnel; social service personnel; community civic leaders; and military personnel.
 The Ed.D. program prepares professionals to assume administrative, higher education, and other leadership positions.
 The successful candidate will conduct and evaluate applied research studies that emphasize local, regional, and state issues and problems within their respective fields.

 Student performance and eligibility in the doctoral program will be continually assessed by faculty and require a B or better in all coursework.
 Students who earn below a grade of B in more than two courses may not be permitted to enroll in additional coursework.
 Students who earn two unsatisfactory grades during the dissertation phase may not be permitted to enroll in additional hours of dissertation and may be removed from the program.
 Students must successfully complete 45 semester hours of coursework and 18 hours of dissertation credits.
 The dissertation hours are broken down as follows: there are four structured Doctoral Seminars including EDF 8931 focusing on an extensive background paper during the 33-36 credit hours; EDF 8935, which focuses on the pre-proposal and oral defense; EDF 8932, which covers the comprehensive examination and oral defense; and EDF 8933, which covers the dissertation proposal and oral defense.
 After these structured and guided processes for the dissertation, students will have a minimum of six more credits to complete the fieldwork, analysis and write their dissertation.
 At this point students, in consultation with their Doctoral Dissertation Committee, take a minimum of 1 semester hour of dissertation credit depending on their progress in the field work, analysis and writing until they obtain the minimum of the required 18 credits.
 Students must successfully defend their dissertation and submit an approved dissertation to be eligible for graduation.
 The submission processes and policy are spelled out in the Argo Docs 12 Step Dissertation Submission Process.